allthatilk/judge-twitter-people/README.md

 Call the load_api method and then grab_tweets(insert_your_user_id_without_'@'here).
 This will show a tweet and await your input.
 Type 'p' for positive and 'n' for negative to assign the tweet to the relevant file.

-## Future improvements

-Access latest tweets from random users or allow to specify user via method without having to reload your REPL.

-## Updates

-The pos.txt and neg.txt files will no longer be updated to protect user info.
-The current info is from public personalities and demonstrates how the app works.